janejr11/Arduino_CameraMouse/README.txt

 	with 'byte' for clarity .No problems compiling, untested on device. edited testing method in frame.
 Added testing method to line (method cascade)

+7/8/14:
+	Discovered crash comes from reaching the memory limit of the arduino.
+Began editing the pixel class to eliminate the rgb variables (ycbcr can serve a double purpose with careful programming) also eliminated the 'build' from the frame class to halve the memory used.
+	The captured frame will now be the middle third of the screen as we want to preserve resolution but minimize memory burden.
+I have not implemented this fix into the drivers reading or the frames comprehending.